-Mesothelioma & Veterans: Asbestos in the Navy, Military
+Mesothelioma & Veterans: Asbestos Exposure in the U.S. Military

 Our mesothelioma lawyers are proud to represent our nation’s heroes against the companies that knowingly put them at risk for mesothelioma and other asbestos-related diseases.

 In the early 20th century, the U.S. military used large quantities of asbestos products due to their durability, low cost and heat resistance and fireproof capabilities until the products were eventually phased out in the 1970s.
 However, this has put many U.S. veterans at high risk of later developing an asbestos disease, such as mesothelioma or lung cancer.

 Sadly, countless brave men and women in the armed services have been exposed to dangerous asbestos products through their military service.

 Yet, it’s important to understand that our mesothelioma lawyers do not sue the military.
 Instead, we sue the asbestos companies that sold the products to the military, because it was the responsibility of these companies to disclose the harmful effects of their products.
 Instead, these companies chose to hide the truth about their products for fear of losing profits.